Stock of the Day

 Investors should be bearish about investing in FirstEnergy Corp. for these reasons:

-• FirstEnergy Corp. has a quick ratio of 0.46, indicating that it may struggle to meet short-term liabilities without selling inventory, which could be a concern for liquidity.
+• FirstEnergy Corp. has a quick ratio of 0.42, suggesting potential liquidity issues, as it may struggle to cover short-term liabilities with its most liquid assets.

 Recent News